hweeks/dcpm/README.md

 ## Deployments CLI

+> you must use the angular commit conventions for semantic release if you want a publish to work :P

 When a merge to master happens and all tests/lint passes we autodeploy to npm.
 Check for release tags in the repo,

 ## CI Checks